MileHacker Logo

 Economical Choices

-• Accommodation: Stay in basic guesthouses or hostels (if available).
+• Accommodation: Stay in basic guesthouses or hostels (when obtainable).

 • Food: Rely on street food and local eateries for authentic and inexpensive meals.

-• Transportation: Use public buses for city travel and long-distance buses for inter-city journeys.
-Walk extensively.
+• Transportation: Use municipal buses for city travel and long-distance buses for inter-city journeys.
+Do a lot of walking.

 • Attractions: Prioritize free or low-cost attractions (parks, local markets, Jian Museum).
 Day trip to Jinggangshan by public bus.